realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

 # How to Program From The Ground Up with Minimal BS

 ## Introduction
-  - Discussion from the fundamentals of physical logic representation to the high level programming languages.
+  - How to guide for software engineers who need a quick overview of software development concepts from the fundamentals of physical logic representation to the high level programming languages.
   - The goal is to understand more the "why" and "how" of programming, not just the "what" and "where"
+  - There will be some technical details, but only enough to understand the overall concept, not to be an expert.

+## The Essence of Computing
   - People used to do all computing by hand, and now we use various machines to do the same thing, in a much faster and more reliable way.
     - When we use a machine to do computing, we are just using the machine to represent the problem and the